art049/odmantic/docs/engine.md

 ### Patching multiple fields at once

-The easiest way to change multiple fields at once is to use the [Model.patch][odmantic.model._BaseODMModel.patch] method.
-This method will take either a Pydantic object or a dictionary and update the matching field of the instance.
+The easiest way to change multiple fields at once is to use the [Model.update][odmantic.model._BaseODMModel.update] method.
+This method will take either a Pydantic object or a dictionary and update the matching fields of the instance.

 === "From a Pydantic Model"

-    ```python linenums="1" hl_lines="19-21 24 26 29 32"
+    ```python linenums="1" hl_lines="19-21 25 27 30 33"
     --8<-- "engine/patch_multiple_fields_pydantic.py"
     ```